JOIN US FOR A WEEK WITHOUT VIOLENCE

 For more than 20 years, YWCA has set aside one week in October as a Week Without Violence—a week when YWCAs join as part of a global movement with World YWCA to end violence against women and girls.

-Join us during our annual Week Without Violence, October 17-21, as we do the work to raise awareness and advocate for the accessible, effective, and consistent resources that survivors of sexual and domestic violence need to build the flourishing futures they deserve.
-Each day, we will highlight one of our partners who works to support and empower women who have endured sexual and domestic violence and trafficking.
+Join us during our annual Week Without Violence, October 16-20, as we do the work to raise awareness and advocate for the accessible, effective, and consistent resources that survivors of sexual and domestic violence need to build the flourishing futures they deserve.

 SCHEDULE OF EVENTS